-f.
-Tanzania Tourism Board and Zanzibar Commission for Tourism signs MOU to Boost Tourism marketing and boost tourism as well as developing a holistic campaign that delivers a stronger voice and country visibility.
+Tanzania Tourism Board and Zanzibar Commission for Tourism signed a Memorandum of Understanding (MOU) to strengthen destination marketing and boost tourism as well as developing a holistic campaign that delivers a stronger voice and country visibility.
 The two tourism organisations committed to promote Tanzania mainland and Zanzibar as a twin tourist destinations so that tourists visiting Zanzibar can as well visit Tanzania mainland to experience other unique attractions available in the country.
 The signing of MOU took place at AICC- Arusha on 28th August 2023 with the presence of members from both Ministries responsible for Tourism.